-Purpose: This plan provides an updated fiveyear blueprint for the actions needed to attain near-term and, ultimately, long-term goals for the conservation and recovery of the Timber Rattlesnake.
+Purpose: This plan provides an initial five year blueprint for the actions needed to attain near-term and, ultimately, long-term goals for the conservation and recovery of the timber rattlesnake.
 The action plan is a living document and will be updated as needed to reflect progress toward those goals and to incorporate new information as it becomes available.

-Goals: The immediate conservation goal for the Timber Rattlesnake is to identify and maintain the rattlesnake populations that are under greatest threat in Pennsylvania.
-The long-term recovery goal is to maintain viable, reproducing populations of Timber Rattlesnake in the Commonwealth.
+Goals: The immediate conservation goal for the timber rattlesnake is to identify and maintain the rattlesnake populations that are under greatest threat in Pennsylvania.
+The long-term recovery goal is to increase viable, reproducing populations of timber rattlesnake and ultimately, to remove the timber rattlesnake from the lists of Pennsylvania endangered, threatened and candidate species (58 Pa Code §75).